victorinchrist/InDecision/index.md

 ## What Are Student Loans?

-Student loans are financial tools that help individuals cover the cost of higher education, including tuition, housing, and other expenses.
+A final topic on which there was much discord in the previous election was student loans.
+Put simply, student loans are financial tools that help individuals cover the cost of higher education, including tuition, housing, and other expenses.
 Federal loans, provided by the government, are among the most common, with varying types for undergraduate and graduate students.
+Below, we try to take a closer look at why student loans are important as well as defining some of the important concepts related to them.
+We then examine some claims that were made about them by the presidential candidates.

 ## Why Are Student Loans Important?